arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-bt/content.md

 ![Install the latest version of the OpenMV firmware](assets/por_openmv_reset_firmware.png)

 Portenta's green LED will start flashing while the OpenMV firmware is being uploaded to the board.
+A terminal window will open which shows you the upload progress.
+Wait until the green LED stops flashing and fading.
 You will see a message saying "DFU firmware update complete!" when the process is done.

 ***Installing the OpenMV firmware will overwrite any existing sketches in the internal flash of Portenta.***